USCbiostats/GxEScanR/README.md

 coverage](https://codecov.io/gh/USCbiostats/GxEScanR/branch/master/graph/badge.svg)](https://codecov.io/gh/USCbiostats/GxEScanR?branch=master)
 <!-- badges: end -->

-GxEScanR is designed to efficiently run genomewide association study (GWAS) and genomewide environmental interaction study (GWEIS) scans using imputed genotypes stored in the BinaryDosage format.
+GxEScanR is designed to efficiently run genome-wide association study (GWAS) and genome-wide by environmental interaction study (GWEIS) scans using imputed genotypes stored in the BinaryDosage format.
 The phenotype to be analyzed can either be a continuous or binary trait.
 The GWEIS scan performs multiple tests that can be used in two-step methods.